H0j3n/EzpzShell/README.md

 # What is EzpzShell?

-Collection Of Reverse Shell that can easily generate using Python3.
+Collection Of Reverse Shell that can easily generate using Python3 and Golang.

 # How to use?

+## Python

 Specify the IP, Port and the options that are available.